Solar Energy Best Practices for BC Communities

 New: sign a petition to support this campaign

-Update: In response to our campaign the City of Vancouver has suggested that they will consider some policy and fee structure changes.
-However, even with these changes the cost of permitting a PV system will still be at least 3 times the cost of Toronto or Calgary and the approval process which took less than one hour before will now take months.
+Update: In response to our campaign the City of Vancouver has greatly streamlined the process for newer single family buildings.
+However, for most buildings in Vancouver (older single family and commercial) the costs have increased over the past year.
+A checklist with 7 requirements was replaced with a 14 point checklist.
+The cost of permitting a PV system on the majority of building in Vancouver will still be at least 3 times the cost of Toronto or Calgary and the approval process which took less than one hour before will now take months.

 In 2014 the cost of permitting a PV system in Vancouver was 6 times the cost of an equivalent system in Toronto or Calgary.
 This is based on a recent policy change that increased the cost of permitting.
 In fact, based on our research so far, it appears that Vancouver’s requirements are the most expensive, longest and complex of any municipality in Canada.

 Please consider contacting the City of Vancouver and asking them to take a better approach to solar energy.

 Assistant Director responsible for Building Permits: email@example.com

 Deputy City Manager Responsible for Green Initiatives: firstname.lastname@example.org